Tsherii/quickease_2.0-reports/README.md

 [**GENERATIVE-AI**](./generative-ai/aug-12-25.md)
 - ✋ ***UX suggestion:***
-    - Also a toast notification in saving the generated notes.
+    - A toast notification in saving the generated notes.

 [**FLASHCARDS**](./flashcards/aug-07-25.md)
 - ✅ Suggested keyboard controls for LF004 are implemented and working as expected.